What is this notification?

 Chlorine has been used in drinking water since the early 1900s to prevent waterborne illness caused by pathogens (bacteria) such as cholera, typhoid, and E. coli.
 Such pathogens are considered the most widespread and immediate risk to public health associated with drinking water.

-The use of chlorine to eliminate waterborne pathogens in drinking water is considered one of the greatest public health achievements of the 20th century.
+The use of chlorine to eliminate waterborne pathogens in drinking water is considered one of the greatest public health achievements of the 20th century, and has virtually eliminated waterborne illness in the developed world.
 Chlorine has been used by the Commission since 1966.
 The regulatory limit for HAA5 is set at a level that considers and balances the immediate health risk presented by waterborne pathogens should the water not be adequately disinfected, and the long-term health risks presented by HAA5 after long-term (decades or a lifetime) exposure to elevated levels.

 What if I live near one of the elevated sample locations?